rockkytb/SoftEngII-P08-SPG/README.md

 	{"ID_Booking":1}

 #### PUT /api/bookingstate

-Edit the state of an existing booking
+Edit the state of an existing booking.

 Receive a JSON object:

    	{"ID_Booking":1,
    	"New_State":"DELIVERED"}

 #### GET /api/bookings